What Will Wi-Fi 8 Be? A Primer on IEEE 802.11bn Ultra High Reliability: Emerging Use Cases Driving Novel Standardization Efforts

+Fig.~\ref{fig:timeline} summarizes the ongoing IEEE standardization effort for 802.11bn (bottom) alongside the nearly completed 802.11be amendment (top) and its consolidated main features.
+The UHR Study Group (SG) was established in July 2022 to discuss and produce a new Project Authorization Request (PAR) defining the set of objectives, frequency bands, and technologies to be considered beyond 802.11be.
+The resulting UHR Task Group (TG) was formed in November 2023, with a traditional single release standardization cycle that will last until 2028.
+This activity will define the protocol functionalities of future Wi-Fi\,8 products, mainly focusing on these aspects to be improved with respect to 802.11be \cite{UHRProposedPAR}:

-Wi-Fi\,8 will be the first generation aiming to improve the protocol's reliability, with a focus on service availability and delay guarantees.
-Four critical aspects impacting reliability in the unlicensed spectrum are being investigated: seamless connectivity, abundant spectrum, determinism, and controlled worst-case delay.
-Fig.~\ref{fig:WiFi8Features} depicts examples for each, with their chief opportunities and challenges discussed in the sequel.
+\begin{itemize} \item Increasing throughput by 25\%, as measured at the MAC data service AP. \item Reducing by 25\% the 95th percentile latency and by 25\% MAC Protocol Data Unit (MPDU) loss, even in scenarios with mobility and overlapping basic service sets (OBSSs). \item Improving power saving mechanisms for the AP and enhancing direct peer-to-peer data exchanges. \end{itemize} Three main critical aspects impacting reliability in the unlicensed spectrum are being investigated: seamless connectivity, determinism, and controlled worst-case delay.
+Fig.~\ref{fig:WiFi8Features} depicts examples for each, with their chief opportunities and challenges discussed in the next three sections, respectively.

-\subsection{Seamless Connectivity via Distributed MLO}
+\section{Seamless Connectivity via Distributed MLO}

+The multi-link architecture introduced in IEEE 802.11be offers a high degree of flexibility, presenting a clear split between upper (multi-link level) and lower (link level) MAC functionalities, with a multi-link device (MLD) that can be viewed as an entity controlling two or more legacy APs (or STAs), each operating on a single link and co-located on the same hardware \cite{garcia2021ieee,khorov2020current,CheCheDas22}.
+This multi-link framework already allows a multi-link station to switch links with minimal signaling overhead and delay, implicitly enabling seamless transitions between APs under the control of the same MLD entity, and thus allowing for a make-before-break path switch.